Asymptotic Representations for Sequential Decisions, Adaptive Experiments, and Batched Bandits: Motivation

-Adaptive randomized trials (as surveyed, for example, in \citealt{hu:rose:2006}) and related sequential methods in statistics have a long intellectual history, but they have gained renewed attention recently due to their increasing use in medicine, economics, education, and industry.
+Adaptive randomized trials (as surveyed, for example, in \citealt{hu:rose:2006}) and related sequential methods in statistics have a long history, but they have gained renewed attention recently due to their increasing use in medicine, economics, education, and industry.
 In adaptive experiments, the treatment randomization probabilities or other aspects of the data collection are modified after collecting the results from initial batches or pilot experiments.
 These methods have a number of potential benefits, including improving the precision of measuring certain effects and improving the overall allocation of treatments to patients.
 The multi-armed bandit model is one framework for designing such adaptive trials that has been the focus of recent theoretical and applied work, as discussed in \citet{vill:bowd:waso:2015}.

 Classic work on bandit algorithms, such as \citet{lai:robb:1985}, focus on their long-run allocation implications, typically studied with tools from large-deviations analysis.
 Recent work on bandits includes \citet{per:rig:cha:sno:2016}, \citet{kock:thyr:2017}, \citet{kock:prei:veli:2020}, and \citet{kasy:saut:2021}.
 From this perspective, bandit algorithms have considerable appeal.
-Batched bandits, which group observations into batches and revise treatment arm probabilities batchwise, have been a particular focus of recent work due to their practical relevance for clinical trials and other applications.
-However, bandits typically induce a type of sample selection that has important implications for estimation and inference using data from adaptive experiments.
+Batched bandits, which group observations into batches and revise treatment arm probabilities batchwise, have seen renewed interest due to their practical relevance for clinical trials and other applications.
+However, bandits typically induce a type of sample selection that causes conventional estimators and test statistics to have nonstandard properties.
 A number of recent papers, including \citet{vill:bowd:waso:2015}, \citet{bowd:trip:2017}, and \citet{shin:ramd:rina:2019}, point out that sample means and other conventional estimators and associated tests do not have their usual distributions when applied to data from multi-armed bandits.